 - 1. Turn off the instrument power. - 2.
 Install the instrument into the pipe or a test stand where it can be calibrated.
 Start the process media flowing at a normal rate.
 Cool the process media to the lowest temperature in the expected operating range. - 3.
 Remove the control circuit.
 Disconnect the element wires on terminal board, TB2A AND TB2B.
 Note: These are spring terminals. - 4.
-Connect the DMM's and the power supply to the sensing element as shown in Figure D-1. - 5.
+Connect the DMMs and the power supply to the sensing element as shown in Figure 24. - 5.
 Set the power supply voltage to the proper voltage as shown in Table D-1.
 Turn on the power supply and check the voltage setting. - 6.
 Stop the process media flow and make sure that the media is at no flow and then let the instrument stabilize for fifteen minutes. - 7.
 Record the resistance values of the sensing elements and calculate the resistance differential (DR).
 If DR does not exceed the maximum DR of 280 ohms then proceed with the calibration.
 If the DR is above 280 ohms use the next lower heater wattage setting and let the instrument stabilize.
-Recheck the DR - 8.
-Start the process media flowing at the desired switch point velocity and at the low temperature, let the instrument stabilize for fifteen minutes.

-- 9. Record the resistance values of the active and reference RTD's at the low temperature. - 10.
+Recheck the DR. - 8.
+Start the process media flowing at the desired switch point velocity and at the low temperature, let the instrument stabilize for fifteen minutes. - 9.
+Record the resistance values of the active and reference RTDs at the low temperature. - 10.
 Raise the temperature of the process media to the maximum expected temperature.
+The difference between the low and the high temperature is not to exceed 100 °F. - 11.
+Set the flow rate to the same value used for the low temperature.

-With the instrument power on, let the instrument stabilize for fifteen minutes at the same set point velocity.
-The difference between the low and the high temperature should not exceed 100°F. - 11.
-Record the resistance values of the active and reference RTD's for the high temperature. - 12.
+- Note: The flow rate must be the same at both the low and high temperature.
+For gases, the flow rate must be held constant in terms of volumetric flow rate (SCFM, NCMH, etc.). - 12.
+With the instrument power on, let the instrument stabilize for fifteen minutes. - 13.
+Record the resistance values of the active and reference RTDs for the high temperature. - 14.
 Calculate the Temp Comp factor with the formula shown below.

-TEMP Δ R Low Temperature - Δ R High Temperature COMP = $\underline{\text{(R Reference High Temperature)}}$ - $\underline{\text{(R Reference Low Temperature)}}$
+TEMP COMP = $\Delta R$ Low Temperature $-\Delta R$ High Temperature FACTOR (R Reference High Temperature) - (R Reference Low Temperature)

-The Temp Comp factor is not to exceed ± 0.041 .
+The Temp Comp factor is not to exceed ±0.041.

-- 13. If the Temp Comp factor is within tolerance, turn off the power to the instrument and stop the process media if needed.
+- 15. If the Temp Comp factor is within tolerance, turn off the power to the instrument and stop the process media if needed.
 Disconnect the DMM's and the power supply from the instrument.
 Reconnect the sensing element wires to the control circuit socket and reinstall the socket in the enclosure if it was previously removed.
-Do not pinch the wires between the socket and the enclosure. - 14.
+Do not pinch the wires between the socket and the enclosure. - 16.
 Look up the resistance values to adjust potentiometers R5 and R8 in the Temp Comp Factor table (Table D-2).
-Follow the procedure in the Restoring Temp Comp adjustment section using the values found in the table below. - 15.
+Follow the procedure in the Restoring Temp Comp adjustment section using the values found in the table below. - 17.
 If the calculated Temp Comp factor exceeds the allowable tolerance by a small amount (±0.01), using the maximum Temp Comp factor may make the instrument perform satisfactorily.
 However, if the factor is out of tolerance by more than ±0.01 then it will be necessary to repeat the calibration to verify the result.
 Continue with the adjustment procedure if the second result is within tolerance.

-Figure D-1.
-Sensing Element Calibration Connections
+Figure 24 - Sensing Element Calibration Connections